ludvigovrevik/Kollapp/docs/release3/development_practices_and_code_quality.md

 ### Static Code Analysis

 Tools like Checkstyle and SpotBugs were used to analyze the code for potential issues and enforce coding standards.
 This helped maintain a high level of code quality and catch potential bugs early.

+### Mock Testing

+Mockito was used for creating mock objects in tests, allowing us to isolate components and test them independently.
+This helped ensure that our tests were reliable and focused on specific functionalities.

+### UI Testing

+TestFX was used for testing JavaFX applications in a headless environment, ensuring that the user interface behaved as expected.
+This helped maintain a consistent user experience and catch UI-related issues early.

+### Readable Assertions

+Hamcrest was used to make assertions more readable and expressive, improving the clarity of our tests.

+### Test Execution

+The Maven Surefire Plugin was used to run the tests defined in the project, ensuring that all tests were executed consistently.

 ---